 First and foremost, all car seats should offer side-impact protection.
 This is what protects your baby’s head and neck in the event of an accident.
 They’ll also come with LATCH technology to help keep the seat more secure.
 In addition to that, manufacturers may design their car seats with these extra safety features:

-- Removable Pillow: Infants need extra support in the car.
-If you plan on doing a one and done shopping trip, make sure the seat you choose comes with proper infant support.
+Infants need extra support in the car.
+If you plan on doing a one-and-done shopping trip, make sure the seat you choose comes with proper infant support.

 What Are Convertible Car Seats?